hhru/frontik/docs/frontik-app.md

   |-- config.py
 ```

-Frontik application can contain a (possibly empty) `config.py` file.
-It will be executed once at the start of
+Frontik application can contain a file named `config.py`.
+It is executed once at application startup
-Frontik server and can contain custom application initialization code.
+and can contain custom application initialization code.

 Global variables from `config.py` are accessible from `PageHandler` instances via `self.config` attribute.